 The flavoring process for Irish whiskey typically begins by adding natural flavors like honey, spices, herbs, and fruit.
 This can give the whiskey a richer and more complex flavor than if it were just distilled from grain alone.
 Artificial flavors may also be added to give the whiskey an even more distinct taste.
 For instance, some Irish whiskeys are flavored with smoked peat or aged in oak barrels to impart smoky notes.

-See also How should you store vodka?
+See also How should I store añejo tequila?

 Blending is the process of combining two or more whiskeys together to create a unique flavor profile.
 Blending can involve combining different varieties of malt with barley or wheat whiskey; single malt with single grain; or even different ages of whiskey together.
 Blenders use their expertise to create unique blends that have complexity and depth of flavor that cannot be achieved through distillation alone.